GDPR in DACH: How to Sell in the German-speaking Market

 Other outreach methods

-Although no longer common, reaching out to potential clients with advertising or a sales pitch in the form of a physical letter is the most appropriate method of contact in the context of the UWG.
+Although no longer common, reaching out to potential clients with advertising or a sales pitch in the form of a physical letter is the most appropriate method of contact in the context of the PECD.
 However, you need to do your research!

 Trade shows are also great for reaching out to your target market.
 Hundreds or even thousands of people already interested in your service or product are all now under one roof, waiting to hear what you offer.
 If they want to hear more about you, your service, or your product, get signed consent that you’re allowed to follow up with them.